Paul Klee: Military career

 A few weeks later, World War I began.
 At first, Klee was somewhat detached from it, as he wrote ironically, "I have long had this war in me.
 That is why, inwardly, it is none of my concern."
-Klee was conscripted as a Landsturmsoldat (soldier of the reserve forces in Prussia or Imperial Germany) on 5 March 1916.
+Klee was conscripted as a Landsturmsoldat (soldier of the reserve forces in Prussia or Imperial Germany) on 5 March 1916, and after finishing the military training course, which began on 11 March 1916, he was committed as a soldier behind the front.

 The deaths of his friends August Macke and Franz Marc in battle began to affect him.
 Venting his distress, he created several pen and ink lithographs on war themes including Death for the Idea (1915).
-After finishing the military training course, which began on 11 March 1916, he was committed as a soldier behind the front.

 Klee moved on 20 August to the aircraft maintenance company in Oberschleissheim, executing skilled manual work, such as restoring aircraft camouflage, and accompanying aircraft transports.
 On 17 January 1917, he was transferred to the Royal Bavarian flying school in Gersthofen (which 54 years later became the USASA Field Station Augsburg) to work as a clerk for the treasurer until the end of the war.
 This allowed him to stay in a small room outside of the barrack block and continue painting.

 He continued to paint during the entire war and managed to exhibit in several shows.
 By 1917, Klee's work was selling well and art critics acclaimed him as the best of the new German artists.

 His Ab ovo (1917) is particularly noteworthy for its sophisticated technique.
 It employs watercolor on gauze and paper with a chalk ground, which produces a rich texture of triangular, circular, and crescent patterns.
 Demonstrating his range of exploration, mixing color and line, his Warning of the Ships (1918) is a colored drawing filled with symbolic images on a field of suppressed color.